mongodb/docs/source/includes/introduction-deploy-replica-set.rst

-This tutorial describes how to create a three-member :term:`replica set` from three existing :program:`mongod` instances.
+This tutorial describes how to create a three-member :term:`replica set` from three existing :program:`mongod` instances running with :doc:`access control </core/authorization>` disabled.

+To deploy a replica set with enabled :doc:`access control
+</core/authorization>`, see
+:doc:`/tutorial/deploy-replica-set-with-auth`.
 If you wish to deploy a replica set from a single MongoDB instance, see :doc:`/tutorial/convert-standalone-to-replica-set`.
 For more information on replica set deployments, see the :doc:`/replication` and :doc:`/core/replica-set-architectures` documentation.

 Overview
 --------